dgrtwo/stacksurveyr/README.md

 #> ..                                                                         ...
 ```

 Often, these columns are easier to work with and analyze when they are "unnested" into one user-answer pair per row.
-The package provides the `stack_multi` as a shortcut for that unnestting:
+The package provides the `stack_multi` function as a shortcut for that unnestting:

 ```r